csci104/site/homework/hw4draft/programming/index.md

 #### A note on data sizes

-We will only run your program on inputs that fit inside a long long, for simplicity.
+We will only run your program on inputs that fit inside a long, for simplicity.
 Inside your modular exponentiation algorithm, you will need to deal with values as large as (n-1)^2 (make sure your algorithm does not require you to store values any larger than this).
 When you are testing your program, make sure to choose p and q values such that (p*q-1)^2 is no bigger than about 10^18, and we will do the same.

 ### Finishing Up